 In my opinion, this was Britain's best destroyer gun of World War II for surface action, although its low maximum elevation and speeds made it only marginally useful for anti-aircraft defense.
 Unfortunately, the cost of these destroyers was so much greater than the previous designs that only a few were built and newer destroyers reverted to the cheaper Mark IX gun.

-The guns were in separate sleeves, allowing them to be elevated individually.
-The mountings had hydraulic training, ramming and shell hoists and were quite complicated, which resulted in long production delays and caused four of the L class destroyers to be completed with four twin 4" (10.2 cm) Mark XIX mounts in place of the 4.7" (12 cm) mounts.
+The guns were in separate sleeves and could not be coupled together.
+The mountings used hydraulic systems for training, ramming and shell hoists.
+They were quite complicated, which resulted in long production delays and caused four of the L class destroyers to be completed with four twin 4" (10.2 cm) Mark XIX mounts in place of the 4.7" (12 cm) mounts.

 In 1958 four "M" class destroyers were sold to Turkey and were extensively refitted.
 One of the modifications was to add power elevation, thus correcting one of the major deficiencies of this mounting.